apognu/knox/README.md

 This project is made of two distinct crates:

- * **knox**: A library containing all the logic of managing the vault.
+ * **libknox**: A library containing all the logic of managing the vault.
 You could use this API to develop your own interface to your vaults.
- * **knox-bin**: A binary using the aforementioned library to provide a CLI interface to the vault.
+ * **knox**: A binary using the aforementioned library to provide a CLI interface to the vault.

 ## Installation